Learning to Swim. First30.

 During my first30, I felt everything.
 My emotions came flooding back like a hurricane.
 I was sad from a friend passing that I was too drunk to spend as much time as I should have in her years before she passed from cancer.
 I was sad from my dog that passed years before.
 I was sad from previous breakup with my past partner.
 I was sad for embarrassing things I'd done while drunk.
 I was sad about everything.
 Then, I started hearing people.
 I started hearing their sadness and how it turned into other feelings.
 Feelings of struggle and feelings of success.
 I started hearing reality.

 A man came and spoke to us during rehab.
 He was a recovering addict.
 I believe he was a heroin addict.
 But, as an addict you know that all addicts feel the same.
 Any addiction is an addiction.
 My drug of choice was alcohol.
-That is what I want.
-But, if I did not have alcohol it would be anything.
-An addict is an addict.
+That is what I loved from the first day I drank French wine.
+But, if I did not have alcohol it would be Xanax or heck even Nyquil to sleep.

 This man was SMART.
 Maybe I was feeling too much because of the withdrawals and grasping onto every ounce of survival I could.
 But, he was an amazing hero of a genius that had all of the answers.
 Let me tell you why.
 He had no answers.
 He admitted he had no answers.
 He had experience.
 It was painful and sad.
 I believe he lived in his car and lost his family in a wreck at some point.
 For 10 years he self medicated with any and every drug he could.
 Then he stopped.